HarshaNandini/animated_clock/README.md

 ### animated_clock
 analog clock in js

-Preview is available (https://harshanandini.github.io/animated_clock/)[click here to see time!]
+Preview is available (click here to see time!)[https://harshanandini.github.io/animated_clock/]